clojuredocs/guides/articles/ecosystem/libraries_directory.md

 ## Testing

-  * clojure.test: Easy, quick, standard.
+  * clojure.test: the standard unit testing library that ships with Clojure

   * [Midje](https://clojars.org/midje): A more featureful test framework.